 This is often referred to as graceful degradation and it also used by Netflix to mitigate certain failures.

-While deploying and managing those connections has become easier, the main problem was that they went over the Internet, therefore were subject to sudden change in routing and especially latency — making it difficult to maintain a consistently good replication.
+While deploying and managing those connections has become easier, the main problem was that they went over the internet and were therefore subject to sudden change in routing and especially latency — making it difficult to maintain a consistently good replication.

-To overcome that problem, James Hamilton, Vice President & Distinguished Engineer at AWS, announced that AWS was now providing a high bandwidth, global network infrastructure powered by redundant 100GbE links circling the globe.
+To overcome that problem, James Hamilton, Vice President & Distinguished Engineer at AWS, announced that AWS would provide a high bandwidth, global network infrastructure powered by redundant 100GbE links circling the globe.

-- Improved latency, packet loss, & overall quality.
+- Improved latency, packet loss, and overall quality

 I previously wrote about the local state being a cloud anti-pattern.
 This is even more true for multi-region architecture.
 When clients interact with an application they do so in a series of interactions called a session.

-In a statelessarchitecture, the server must treat all client requests independently of prior requests or sessions and should not stores any session information locally.
+In a stateless architecture, the server must treat all client requests independently of prior requests or sessions, and should not store any session information locally.
 So given the same input, a stateless application should provide the same response to any end-user.

-Sharing state with any instances, containers or functions is possible by using in-memory object caching systemslike Memcached, Redis, EVCache, or distributed databases like Cassandra or DynamoDB (more later) depending on the structure of your object and your requirements in terms of performances.
+Sharing state with any instances, containers, or functions is possible by using in-memory object caching systems like Memcached, Redis, EVCache, or distributed databases like Cassandra or DynamoDB, depending on the structure of your object and your requirements in terms of performances.

-Netflix, already in 2013, famously talked and wrote about testing Cassandra in multi-region setup; writing 1 million records in one region of a multi-region cluster, followed by a read, 500ms later, in another region, while keeping a production level of load on the cluster — all that without any data loss.
+In 2013, Netflix famously talked and wrote about testing Cassandra in multi-region setup, writing 1 million records in one region of a multi-region cluster, followed by a read, 500ms later, in another region, while keeping a production level of load on the cluster — all that without any data loss.

 As mentioned previously, preventing increased latency is critical for applications.
-Therefore, it is important to avoid synchronous cross-region calls and always make sure resources are locally available for the application to use, thus optimising latency.
+Therefore, it’s important to avoid synchronous cross-region calls and always make sure resources are locally available for the application to use, thus optimising latency.

-For example, objects stored into an Amazon S3 bucket should be replicated in multiple regions to allow for local access from any region.
-Luckily, Amazon has recently implemented the feature called cross-region replication for Amazon S3.
+For example, objects stored in an Amazon S3 bucket should be replicated in multiple regions to allow for local access from any region.
+Luckily, Amazon implemented the feature cross-region replication for Amazon S3.
 Cross-region replication is a bucket-level configuration that enables automatic, asynchronous copying of objects across buckets in different AWS Regions.

 This local access of resources also applies for databases.
-To support this scenario, AWS launched, already in 2012, Cross-Region Read Replicas for Amazon RDS for MySQL followed by MariaDB, PostgreSQL and eventually Amazon Aurora.
+To support this scenario, AWS launched Cross-Region Read Replicas for Amazon RDS for MySQL followed by MariaDB, PostgreSQL and Amazon Aurora.